sehajsukhleensingh/TubeMind/README.md

-# 🎥 TubeMind — Watch Less, Understand More
+# 🎥 TubeMind — Watch Smarter , Learn Faster

 **TubeMind** is an AI-powered tool that transforms YouTube videos into meaningful knowledge.
 Ask questions, generate notes, get summary , analyze viewer sentiment — all in one intelligent, interactive interface.